-When it comes to shooting a compound bow, selecting the right arrows is just as important as choosing the right bow.
+When it comes to archery hunting, understanding how to buy arrows for a compound bow is just as important as choosing the right bow.
 But with so many arrow options available, it can be overwhelming to know where to begin.
 That’s why we’ve put together this guide on how to buy arrows for a compound bow – to help you make an informed decision and improve your accuracy on the range or in the field.

 - Why is Selecting the Right Arrows Important?